Foster Memorial AME Zion Church

 The Foster Memorial AME Zion Church is located on Wildey Street in Tarrytown, New York, United States.
-Formed in 1860, it is the oldest black church in Westchester County and possibly one of the oldest in the state.
-During the Civil War it was a stop on the Underground Railroad.
+Formed in 1860, it is the oldest Black church in Westchester County and possibly one of the oldest in the state.
+During the Civil War it was a stop on the Underground Railroad and was known as the “Freedom Church."
 One of the church's founders was herself an escaped slave, as were many parishioners.
 They helped slaves either continue to Canada or settle in Tarrytown if they wished.
 The church has played a major role in Tarrytown's African-American community ever since.

 The church's brick building, designed by local architect James Bird, was opened in 1865.
 It was added to the National Register of Historic Places in 1982.

 Building

 The church is a three-by-four-bay building two storeys high.
 The red brick of its surface is only visible on the facade and is elsewhere covered by an artificial stone veneer.
 The gable roof is likewise of imitation slate.
 Pilasters on the front flanks support triangular granite capstones.
 A cinder block addition is on the rear.

 Inside, the first floor is devoted to offices, a kitchen and large meeting room.
 The sanctuary is on the second floor, entered from the north with the altar and podium to the south.
 On either side are marble tablets commemorating founders Henry Foster and Henry Brown.